What Is Debt Consolidation and How Does It Work?

 What Credit Score Do You Need for Debt Consolidation?

-Balance transfer credit cards typically require you to have good credit or better to get approved.
-A good FICO® Score starts at 670, but credit card issuers may have their own minimum score requirements.
-They'll also consider other factors, such as your credit history, income and other debt.
+As for balance transfer credit cards, most of them require a good credit score or better to get approved.
+According to FICO, that typically starts at 670, but credit card issuers may have their own minimum score requirements.

 Does Debt Consolidation Hurt Your Credit?